 Seek Out the Challenge

 Beyond not having a license, I was actually running away from my insecurities of being back in the US.
 I was also avoiding the wonderful world that surrounded me.
-Instead of feeling stuck, should’ve embraced the challenge to explore our new home in North Carolina and truly embrace local travel.
+Instead of feeling stuck, should’ve embraced the challenge to explore our new home in North Carolina and truly embrace local travel and day trips.
 I finally realized the first lesson was nothing more than seeking out the challenge of a life without travel.

 Love Where You Are